Survivor guilt: AIDS survivor syndrome

 AIDS survivor syndrome refers to the psychological effects of living with the long-term trajectory of the AIDS epidemic and includes survivor guilt, depression, and feelings of being forgotten in contemporary discussions concerning HIV.
 While AIDS survivor syndrome has not been recognized as a pathologizable illness by the NIH (as of December 2017), scientific research and publications are available that address this issue.

 Examples

 Waylon Jennings

 American musician Waylon Jennings was a guitarist for Buddy Holly's band and initially had a seat on the ill-fated aircraft on February 3, 1959, which would later come to be known as "the day the music died".
-Jennings, however, gave up his seat to the sick Ritchie Valens, only to later learn of the plane's crash.
+Jennings, however, gave up his seat to the sick Jiles Perry Richardson Jr., aka the Big Bopper, only to later learn of the plane's crash.
 When Holly learned that Jennings was not going to fly, he said, "Well, I hope your ol' bus freezes up."
 Jennings responded, "Well, I hope your ol' plane crashes."
 This exchange of words, though made in jest at the time, haunted Jennings for the rest of his life.